Benchmarking Text Encoding Strategies for Surgical Case Duration Prediction

 Why Do Embeddings Matter So Much?

 A label encoder sees "laparoscopic cholecystectomy" as an arbitrary integer.
 A clinical transformer embedding understands it as a minimally invasive gallbladder removal with a predictable time profile.
-The encoding method determines how much medical meaning the model can extract — and our results show the gap is up to 16% in prediction accuracy.
+The encoding method determines how much medical meaning the model can extract — and the published results show contextual embeddings materially improve prediction accuracy over structured-only inputs.

 Head-to-Head